Rob-P-Smith/JQsim/README.md

 [4.
 Known Issues](#issues)

 # Use
-JQsim uses a layered abstraction design to present the user with a simply syntax, inspired by the popular Qiskit syntax, streamlining the Java specific code naunce for a better user experience.
+JQsim uses a layered abstraction design to present the user with a simple syntax, inspired by the popular Qiskit syntax, streamlining the Java specific code nuance for a better user experience.
 Similar to Qiskit, JQsim requires a setup line at the head of the users file for example:

 **jqs jqs = new jqs(n); n = number of qubits in system**

-This will setup the backend and build a state vector with the MSB set to 1, while all other values are set to 0, e.g. a zero initialized quantum state vector.
+This will set up the backend and build a state vector with the MSB set to 1, while all other values are set to 0, e.g. a zero initialized quantum state vector.

 Following instantiation and setup above, the user can add gates intuitively by using the syntax: